Saint-Merri

 The Church of Saint-Merri or Église Saint-Merry) is a parish church in Paris, located near the Centre Pompidou along the rue Saint Martin, in the 4th arrondissement on the Rive Droite (Right Bank).
-It is dedicated to the 8th century abbot of Autun Abbey, Saint Mederic, who came to Paris on pilgrimage and later died there in the year 700.
+It is dedicated to the 7th century abbot of Autun Abbey, Saint Mederic, who came to Paris on pilgrimage and later died there in the year 700.
 In 884 Mederic was declared patron saint of the Right Bank.

 History

-A small chapel, called Saint-Pierre-des-Bois, existed on the in what was then a clearing.
+A small chapel, called Saint-Pierre-des-Bois, existed in what was then a clearing.
 In about 700 AD.
 Saint Merri was buried there.